 In moving furniture, equipment into or out of 100 Wilshire, all tenants and moving companies agree to adhere to the following rules:

 1. Scheduling Your Move/Delivery.
 The Tenant must schedule all deliveries and moves at least 48 hours prior to the date of delivery/move by submitting a completed Building Access Request Form to Building Management.
-Movements of large quantities of furniture, equipment or supplies must be scheduled after 5:00 PM except on weekends or holidays.
+Movements of large quantities of furniture, equipment or supplies must be scheduled before 8:00 a.m. or after 6:00 p.m. on weekdays, before 8:00 a.m. or after 2:00 p.m. on Saturday or anytime Sunday.
 The Building Access Request Form must specify any need for the freight elevator.
 After receiving the Form, the Office of the Building will schedule the move/delivery and designate the appropriate elevators to be used.
 Please understand that your move/delivery is not scheduled until confirmed by the Office of the Building.

 2. Inspection of the Premises and Access.
 Prior to the date of the move/delivery, the Tenant must arrange for a walk-through inspection of its suite and the access route by the moving company, the Tenant and Building Management.
 The moving company will be responsible for independently inspecting the premises in order to become familiar with the conditions existing at the Building, including, but not limited to, verifying various access dimensions, so that it may furnish such equipment and labor necessary to provide for the orderly and efficient movement of the property.
 These areas should be inspected for damage before and after the move.